.png)

 Gather Together, Grow Together

 We are looking forward to returning to Kiawah Island for the 2025 SCCTE conference.
 The conference theme "Gather Together, Grow Together" hopes to bring you inspiration as well as challenge, support as well as advocacy, and instruction as well as discussion.
 As educators ourselves, we know that it takes collaboration, research, and innovation to support our students and to develop our craft.
+You can access the conference program here.

 Partnering with The SCEA's Center for Educator Wellness and Learning (CEWL) we are excited to offer our first pre-conference workshop on Thursday, January 30, 2025.
-Click here to add this registration to your experience
+Click here to add this registration to your experience.

 Our focus on growth is about embracing sustainable change for ourselves, our profession, and our students.
 The goal is about giving us the space, time, and nurturing needed to help us grow each day.
 We look forward to collaborating and learning with you at Kiawah Island West Conference Center on January 31-February 1, 2025!